• Home

 Abstract

-Background: A steady rise in incidence of oral cavity cancer cases among young males have given rise to a new risk factor, namely human papillomavirus (HPV).
+Background: A steady rise in incidence of oral cavity cancer cases especially among young males with no history of tobacco smoking or alcohol consumption have given rise to a new risk factor, namely human papillomavirus (HPV).

-Objective: This study aims 1) to determine prevalence and association of HPV among oral cavity cancer patients and healthy local population.
-2) to identify the association of HPV and other risk factors.
+Objective: This study was conducted to determine prevalence and association of HPV among oral cavity cancer patients and healthy local population.
+It also aims to identify the association of HPV and risk factors such as smoking, alcohol consumption and betel nut chewing.

-Methods: This case-control study consists of a test group (oral cavity cancer patients) and a control group (healthy individuals) from July 2013 till June 2014 involving patients from 3 different institutions.
+Patients and Methods: This case-control study involves a test group (oral cavity cancer patients) and a control group (healthy individuals).
 HPV status was tested via salivary rinse samples collection and processed using Diacarta Quantivirus® HPV E6/E7 RNA assay.
+Data collection and salivary sample collection were done from July 2013 till June 2014 involving patients from 3 different institutions.

 Keywords